kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 We have established a [tetrachotomy](https://www.collinsdictionary.com/dictionary/english/tetrachotomy) among the real numbers.
 But the four parts are not mutually exclusive.
 They overlap.
 There are two non-overlapping dichotomies: the rationals and irrationals as one pair, and the algebraic and transcendental numbers on the other.

-It is noteworthy that irrational numbers like $\sqrt{2}$ and transcendental numbers like $\pi$ and $e$  are denoted with the aid os _symbols_.
+It is noteworthy that irrational numbers like $\sqrt{2}$ and transcendental numbers like $\pi$ and $e$  are denoted with the aid of _symbols_.

 This classification of the real numbers seems to be crying out for a Venn diagram to depict it visually.
 Before we do that, let us marshal the facts we have gathered so far:

 #.
 The real numbers are the union of the rational and the irrational numbers.

 #.
-The real numbers are also the union of the non-complex algebraic and non-complex transcendental numbers.
+The real numbers are also the union of the algebraic and transcendental numbers that do not embody the imaginary unit $i$.

 #.
 Algebraic numbers can be either rational or irrational.